Ever-changing Watford continue to defy convention

 Watford, last season’s FA Cup finalists and a Premier League side for the last four seasons, thumb their noses at this theory though.

 The Hornets have just appointed their 10th manager since Gino Pozzo bought the club in 2012.
 Once again, this has led to a new (and largely foreign) backroom team being assembled.
-Since being promoted in 2015, they have, on average, bought and sold more players than any other team in the division.
+Since being promoted in 2015, the club have also, on a per-season basis, bought and sold more players than any other team in the division.

 Yet the strategy has worked.